OracularIS/autest/docs/casestudy.md

 - Orders are named with a **“ATST-TMPL-“** prefix.
 - We generate both orders and order line data to simulate a realistic scenario.

+For detailed information on available tests, refer to the [Packaged Tests](./packaged_tests.md) documentation

 ### Running the Test

 **Executing the Test**